astronomer/docs/learn/airflow-setup-teardown.md

 You can nest setup and teardown tasks to have an outer and inner scope.
 This is useful if you have basic resources, such as a cluster that you want to set up once and then tear down after all the work is done, but you also have resources running on that cluster that you want to set up and tear down for individual groups of tasks.

-The example below shows the dependency code for a simple structure with an outer and inner setup/teardown pair:
+The example below shows the dependency code for a simple structure with an outer and inner setup/teardown grouping:

 - `outer_setup` and `outer_teardown` are the outer setup and teardown tasks
 - `inner_setup` and `inner_teardown` are the inner setup and teardown tasks and both are in scope of the outer setup/teardown pair